Piecewise monotone estimation in one-parameter exponential family: Applications

 Figure~\ref{fig:FN_R_d3} shows the result for $R$, where the observation noise variance was set to $0.004$.
 The discussion for $V$ remains valid for $R$, although the error behavior for $R$ is different from that for $V$.
 For $V$, the error gets large moderately and then decreases quite sharply; for $R$, the error decreases moderately after a sharp increase.

-In summary, the proposed method captures the periodicity and scale of the actual discretization error well.
-This method is expected to be useful in the inverse problem framework and we leave further discussions to our future work.
+In summary, the proposed method can capture the periodicity and scale of the actual discretization error well compared with the previous one using the generalized isotonic regression.
+The new method seems beneficial in that, for example, we may be able to understand how the error propagates in a more accurate way and further detect recovery of the numerical reliability.
+This method is expected to be useful in the inverse problem framework, and we leave further discussions to our future work.